Simon3728/Connect4/README.md

 ## Conclusion
 The MiniMax Algorithm performs well, though it sometimes overlooks immediate winning or losing moves.
 Despite various adjustments, I couldn't fully resolve this issue.
 I also implemented a Monte Carlo Tree Search Algorithm, but it didn't perform as well, so I focused on the MiniMax implementation.

-You can play against the AI using Pygame by downloading the project and running `pygame_main.py`.
+You can play against the AI on my website or through downloading the project and running `pygame_main.py` (here you can also play against the MCTS ALgorithm).